Rob Brydon: 2010–present: The Trip and other roles

+In 2021 he acted in the first episode of the second series of the show McDonald & Dodds.
+That same year he narrated The Chasers Road Trip: Trains, Brains and Automobiles, was a contestant on Celebrity Catchphrase, and voiced The Crow in Superworm alongside Olivia Colman and Matt Smith.
+The following year he voiced the Pied Piper in The Amazing Maurice (2022) alongside Hugh Laurie, Emilia Clarke, David Thewlis and Hugh Bonneville.
+In 2023 he had a brief role as Sugar Daddy Ken in Greta Gerwig's comedy Barbie starring Margot Robbie and Ryan Gosling.

+In 2022 Brydon appeared in Stephen Sondheim's Old Friends revue, including alongside Haydn Gwynne in "The Little Things You Do Together", the marital battle from Company.

 Personal life

 Brydon was married to Martina Fitchie from 1992 to 2000.
 They had two daughters and a son.

-On 6 October 2006, Brydon married Clare Holland, a former producer on The South Bank Show, at Windsor church.
+On 6 October 2006, Brydon married Clare Holland, a former producer on The South Bank Show, at the church of St John the Baptist in Windsor, Berkshire.
 They live in Strawberry Hill in the London Borough of Richmond upon Thames.
 They have two sons.

-A keen golfer, Brydon is also a Swansea City fan and is an ambassador to their 1912 foundation.
+A Swansea City football fan, Brydon is an ambassador to the club's 1912 foundation.
+He is also a supporter of Harlequins rugby union club.
+In May 2013 he competed for Wales, alongside Craig Bellamy, in a Celebrity Golf tournament at the Celtic Manor Resort in Newport.

 In August 2014, Brydon was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to the 2014 Scottish independence referendum.